goadesign/goa/README.md

 })
 ```

-Re-run `goa gen calcsvc/design` and note the new directory `gen/openapi`
+Re-run `goa gen calcsvc/design` and note the new directory `gen/openapi` and
-containing the implementation for a HTTP handler that serves the `openapi.json`
+`gen/http/openapi` which contain the implementation for a HTTP handler that
-file.
+serves the `openapi.json` file.

 All we need to do is mount the handler on the service mux.
 Add the corresponding
-import statement to `cmd/calcsvc/calcsvc.go`:
+import statement to `cmd/calc/http.go`:

 ```go
 import openapisvr "calcsvc/gen/http/openapi/server"